What is my NVC case status?

 Checking the NVC status is fairly easy and straightforward.
 But before we get to how to do that, let’s review some basics on visa cases with the NVC.
 (If you want a more thorough over of the immigrant visa process, check out this article.)

 The NVC has switched to an entirely online system called the Consular Electronic Application Center (CEAC for short).
 The CEAC system requires you to login in order to access your case.
 To log in, you need two things: 1) NVC Case Number; and 2) Invoice ID Number.
-You can find these numbers in the NVC Case Creation notification you were emailed or mailed.
+You can find these numbers in the NVC Case Creation notification the agency emailed or mailed you.
+If you didn’t receive this notification, scroll down to see what to do.

 Your NVC Case Number

 The NVC Case Number is a series of three letters and ten numbers.
-The letters are an abbreviation of the consulate where the case will be processed and the first four numbers are the year the case was created.
-For example, if your family member will process in Ciudad Juarez, Mexico and the case was created in 2020 then your case number will begin with “CDJ2020” followed by six more identifying numbers.(Ex.
-CDJ2020123456).
+The letters are an abbreviation of the consulate where immigration will process your case and the first four numbers are the year the NVC created your case.
+For example, if your family member will process in Ciudad Juarez, Mexico and the NVC created your case in 2022 then your case number will begin with “CDJ2022” followed by six more identifying numbers.(Ex.
+CDJ2022123456).

 Your Invoice ID Number